 - Mold growth

-- Condensation and dripping water that contain microorganisms
+- Condensation and dripping water that contains microorganisms

 - Food losses